seventt/seventt.github.io/_posts/2021-01-21-model-efficiency-and-model-accuracy.markdown

 layout: post
 title:  "MobileNets, EfficientNet and EfficientDet"
 excerpt: "suitable network architecture design to achieve the trade-off between model efficiency (computing and storage resources, model size and latency) and model accuracy"
-date:   2021-01-21 17:00:00
+date:   2021-01-22 17:00:00
 mathjax: true
 ---

+There are multiple ways to achieve the trade-off between model efficiency and model accuracy such as lite network design, parameter quantization, model compression and knowledge distillation.
+This article gives a short summary from the point of neural architecture design.

 ### 1.MobileNetV1

-MobileNet replaces standard convolution with Depth-wise separable convolution and point-wise convolution.
+MobileNet replaces standard convolution with **Depth-wise separable convolution and point-wise convolution** to reduce the computation cost (FLOPS/Multi-Add)

 <div class="imgcap">
 <img src="/assets/mobilenets/depthwise-conv.png">